flyingmachine/brave-clojure-web/content/concurrency.md

 threads.

-Whereas the above example showed concurrent execution on a single processor through interleaving, a multi-core system can execute each thread in parallel.
-Each processor will go through its thread's instructions in order, like so:
+Whereas the above example showed concurrent execution on a single processor through interleaving, a multi-core system will assign a thread to each core.
+This allows the computer to execute more than one thread simultaneously.
+Each core executes its thread's instructions in
+order:

 TODO: image

+Notice that the image doesn't show the *absolute* ordering of the instructions.
+As with interleaving on a single core, there are no order guarantees so the program is nondeterministic.
+To make things even more fun, your programs will typically have more threads than cores, so each core will have to switch back and forth among multiple threads.

 ### Who Cares?